ryzenboi98/perceptron/README.md

 # perceptron
-Single-layer neural network with 3 inputs and 1 output
+This project represents a single-layer neural network with 3 inputs and 1 output.